abdullah2323442/thesisrepo-backup/sequence-academic.md

 #### 7.4.1 Group Creation with Pre-Configuration

-Administrators can create groups with optional pre-configuration of supervisors and research areas.
+Administrators can create groups with optional supervisor and research area assignments.

 ```mermaid
 sequenceDiagram